danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 ## Conclusion

 That's about it.
-Enjoy using this library to mock functionality in SwiftUI!
+Enjoy using this library to mock functionality in Swift!